zeripath/cinnamon-applets/patch-mint-x-theme/README.md

 Installation
 ============

-1. Install dconf-tools using: apt-get install dconf-tools
+1. Install dconf-tools using: sudo apt-get install dconf-tools
 1. Extract the zip into a temporary directory
 2. cd into that directory
 3. chmod +x install.sh